 In this Chapter, we define the ergodization time of a chaotic system as the characteristic time one needs to monitor the system in order to extract its primary chaotic parameter, namely, the largest Lyapunov exponent.
 The advantage of this definition is that it is unbiased in the sense of not being coupled to any particular system's coordinate.
+The ergodization time can be also defined as a typical self-averaging time for a chosen observable [112], however, such a definition depends on the choice of the observable, which, in turn, make it difficult to compare ergodization times in systems with qualitatively different degrees of freedom.
 The goal is to theoretically propose and numerically test a method based on the Loschmidt echo, which can be used to experimentally determine whether the system ergodizes, and if yes, then to extract the ergodization time.
-We validate the method by the numerical simulation of an array of coupled Bose-Einstein condensates in the regime describable by the DGPE (1.13).
-Various aspects of this Chapter are relevant to the previous investigations of lattice gauge models [205-209] and spin lattice models [42, 45, 170, 171].
+We validate the method by the numerical simulation of an array of coupled Bose-Einstein condensates in the regime describable by the DGPE (1.15).
+Various aspects of this Chapter are relevant to the previous investigations of lattice gauge models [206-210] and spin lattice models [42, 45, 170, 171].
 The relation between the present results to OTOCs in quantum systems is also to be discussed in the end of this Chapter.

 The method is generally applicable to systems where time-reversal of the dynamics can be practically implemented.
-As in Chapter 2, we illustrate the method for one-, two- and three-dimensional DGPE lattices, and choose a set of on-site occupations $\mathbf{X}(t) = \{n_1, n_2, \dots, n_V\}$ as a measurable quantity of interest.
+As in Chapter 2, we illustrate the method for one-, two- and three-dimensional DGPE lattices, and choose a set of on-site occupations $\mathbf{X}(t) = \{n_1, n_2, \ldots, n_V\}$ as a measurable quantity of interest.